-The chairman reported talks that he had had with the North Pacific brethren and Filder A.J.Breed regarding the latter's work.
+The chairman reported talks that he had had with the North Pacific brethren and Elder A.J.Breed regarding the latter's work.

-VOTED, That A.J.Breed be invited to come Fast, to connect for a time with the work in Washington, the General Conference to pay his transportation to the field, with a view that in his declining years he can do helpful pastoral worky while not able to engage in ordinary conference service; his support, it being understood, to be borne by the Sustentation Fund.
+Fast, to connect for a time with the work in Washington, the General Conference to pay his transportation to the field, with a view that in his declining years he can do helpful pastoral works while not able to engage in ordinary conference service; his support, it being understood, to be borne by the Sustentation Fund.